 Lighter hybrid Fridays can leave milk overstocked from Monday orders while Thursday afternoons still run hot.
 Compare discard week over week, not day over day, before finance cuts a line that looks wasteful on Friday alone.

+Tom’s team routes faster when dock and humidity context are explicit.
 South Florida break rooms that keep milk cold and ice bins clean under load signal operational maturity—not just a perk line on the amenities slide.
 Humidity does not pause for renewal season; cold chain and ice hygiene should be in the pilot brief, not the footnote.